 The computer hard drives were disappointingly easy to find.
 I bent down, looked over the information on the paper I'd brought, slipped a drive that was compatible with my computer off the shelf, then straightened with a sigh.
 There must have been something else to do in the store other than pick up that box, buy it and leave.
 Even staring at the display of computer mice seemed more appealing than going home after such a short and uneventful outing.

 I wandered down the aisle, looking here and there in slight boredom.
 My footsteps paused as I reached the end of the row.
-To my left was a neat line of laptops; something I didn't need to look at, since my own computer and laptop were both nearly brand new.
+To my left was a neat line of laptops; something I didn't need to look at, since my own computer, and laptop as well, were both nearly brand new.

 Instead, I turned to my right and walked toward a very eye-catching aisle.
 It wasn't difficult to guess what this section of the store was dedicated to, since no matter where I looked, hovering in the air were larger-than-life holograms of characters I'd never seen before from video games I'd only heard of in passing, if at all.
 I felt somewhat hesitant to continue as nearly everyone walking about in that area seemed to be in their teens.
 Not that I was much older at the blossoming age of twenty-four, but I still felt a bit out of place and disconnected from their youthful liveliness I'd long-since been forced to abandon.